-To evaluate going concern indicators under ISA 570, the auditor identifies financial, operating, and other indicators from ISA 570.A3 through A4, assesses them against the client’s specific circumstances using quantitative thresholds where available, evaluates management’s plans to mitigate any identified indicators, and documents the conclusion with reference to corroborating audit evidence.
+To evaluate going concern indicators under ISA 570 , the auditor identifies financial and operating indicators from ISA 570 .A3 and A4, assesses them against the client’s circumstances using quantitative thresholds, evaluates management’s mitigating plans, and documents the conclusion with corroborating evidence.

 What ISA 570 requires and where the evaluation fits